benknight/hue-alfred-workflow/README.md

 4. Edit your Hotkey to select the keyboard shortcut, and set the argument to "Text" with the value as the name of your preset.
 5. Connect this Hotkey action to the `/bin/bash` "Run Script" action that the other Hotkeys are attached to.

+## Issues

+If you're having issues feel free to contact me via Twitter at @babylemurman, email me at ben@benknight.me, or open an issue on this Github page.
+I will try to get back to you within a day!

 ## Changelog

 #### 2.3